 NetBSD installation without sysinst

-Boot with your prefered NetBSD install media, choose language, keyboard and exit sysinst,
+boot your prefered NetBSD install media and exit sysinst

 language : english